Ahmedafify98/Flix-store/README.md

-# Flix-store
+# Flixi-store

 [View web-site](https://ahmedafify98.github.io/Flix-store/)

-Flix-store is a simple online store sample that offers a wide variety of products at competitive prices.
+Flixi-store is a simple online store sample that offers a wide variety of products at competitive prices.
 Our mission is to provide quality goods and exceptional customer service.

 ## Features